broadinstitute/GATK-for-Microbes/README.md

 ---

 ### Contact Information
 This material is provided by the GATK Team.
-Please post any questions or concerns regarding the GATK tool to the [GATK forum](https://gatk.broadinstitute.org/hc/en-us/community/topics)
+Please post any questions or concerns regarding the GATK tool to the [GATK forum] or email Bhanu Gandham bgandham@broadinstitute.org (https://gatk.broadinstitute.org/hc/en-us/community/topics)

 ### License
 **Copyright Broad Institute, 2019 | BSD-3**